dreamfactorysoftware/dreamfactory-book-v2/README.md

 ### Homepage

-* The homepage is the _index.html localted in the root of the `content/en` directory.
+* The homepage is in `_index.html`, located in the root of the `content/en` directory.
 You can use the following layout to structure your page:

 ```
 /// Hero Section (Full View Height)
 {{< blocks/cover title="Main Title" height="full" color="<color></color>" >}}